 - Q8.
 How to make last display things like run level changes?

-If you are new to system administration, there'll be times when you'll have to monitor or access login related information.
-There are multiple tools that you'll likely use for this purpose, with one of them being last.
-In this tutorial, we will discuss the basic features of this utility using some easy to understand examples.
+If you are new to system administration, you will sometimes need to access or monitor credentials.
+There are several tools you will probably use for this purpose, and one of them is last.
+In this tutorial, we will explain the basic functions of this program with some easy-to-understand examples.

 Linux last command

-The last command displays a list of last logged in users.
+The last command displays a list of the last logged-in users.
 Following is its syntax:

 last [options] [username...] [tty...]